 Pajama Sam mentions his big brother Mark sometimes, but with the exception of his mom (who is The Faceless), we never see any members of his family.

+Mental, the Evil Overlord and Big Bad of the Serious Sam games, has never been seen or in over ten years of existance of the franchise.
 Technically, he has been heard, but at best he'll only get at least one or two incomprehensible lines at the end of the game.

 New Super Luigi U does this with Mario, as he is replaced in multiplayer by Nabbit, and his cap rests where he normally would be in the opening cutscene.
 Also, the M blocks that appear after beating the game that restore normal physics to Luigi.